ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation_spip/guide.en-au.md

 **CMS** (**C**ontent **M**anagement **S**ystem) SPIP is a solution adapted to editorial websites such as online magazines, newspapers or institutional websites.
 With its modular architecture and customizable skeleton system, SPIP allows you to design feature-rich websites, while offering a wide range of customization options.

+**Find out how to manually install the SPIP CMS on your OVHcloud web hosting plan.**

 ## Requirements

 - An [OVHcloud web hosting plan](https://www.ovhcloud.com/en-au/web-hosting/)